 What is DOE Data Explorer?

-Does DDE host the Datasets?
+Does DDE host data?

 How do I search DOE Data Explorer?